Needlework, Dept. 24

 Clif Gastler Memorial Award: A special award will be given for the Best Bed Sized Quilt hand quilted.
 In memory of Clif Gastler by the Gastler family.
 The award will be a Special Ribbon, $50 and a Plaque with the winner’s name permanently displayed in the Department’s Court of Honor.

-Susan Burtis Memorial Award: A special award will be given for the Best Quilt that reminds the Parson’s family and the Needlework Committee of Susan Burtis.
+Parsons Family Memorial Award: This award is in memory of all the Parsons Griswold family members that spent countless hours volunteering in the Needlework Department.
+A special award will be given for the Best Quilt that reminds the Parson’s family and the Needlework Committee of Susan Burtis.
 Susan was a Needlework Committee member for many years and this award is in Loving Memory for her love of Quilts.
 A Special Ribbon, and a Memorial Bud Vase will be awarded.

-Sweepstakes Award: A Sweepstakes rosette ribbon and a plate will be awarded to the exhibitor with the highest number of points
+Needlework Grand Champion Award: A Grand Champion rosette ribbon and a plate will be awarded to the exhibitor with the highest number of points

 • Best of Show: 10 points